+6 MOX fuel cask unloading operation

+05

+Safety demonstrations

 Several demonstration tests have been carried out to show the large safety margin and robustness of Type B packages.
-For example, engineers and scientists at Sandia National Laboratories 1 conducted a wide range of tests in the 1970s and 1980s on Type B packages.
-These tests included truck impact tests at 98 and 138 km/h in which truck trailers carrying packages were impacted into 3 metre thick concrete barriers, and a diesel locomotive crashed into a Type B package at 131 km/h at a simulated rail crossing.
-2 Similarly the UK Central Electricity Generating Board conducted a public demonstration in 1984 in which a 140 tonne train travelling at 164 km/h was driven into a Type B package.
-3 Post-crash assessments showed that packages suffered only superficial damage and would not have released their contents.
-Although spectacular, these demonstration tests were not as severe as the IAFA series of tests summarised above.
+For example, engineers and scientists at Sandia National Laboratories conducted a wide range of tests in the 1970s and 1980s on Type B packages.
+These tests included truck impact tests at 98 and 138 km/h in which truck trailers carrying packages were impacted into 3 metre thick concrete barriers, and a diesel locomotive crashed into a Type B package at 131 km/h at a simulated rail crossing5.
+Similarly the UK Central Electricity Generating Board conducted a public demonstration in 1984 in which a 140 tonne train travelling at 164 km/h was driven into a Type B package6.
+Post-crash assessments showed that packages suffered only superficial damage and would not have released their contents.
+Although spectacular, these demonstration tests were not as severe as the IAEA series of tests summarised above.
 This shows the IAEA series of tests are conservatively representative of real world accidents.

+Sandia National Laboratories is a national security laboratory operated for the USA Department of Energy by the Sandia Corporation, a Lockheed Martin Company (responsible for performing a wide variety of energy research and development projects)

 Sea transport: purpose-built vessels

 In the case of sea transport of back end materials, the ship design adds to the safety provided by the transport packaging.
 In 1993, the International Maritime Organization introduced the voluntary Code for the Safe Carriage of Irradiated Nuclear Fuel, Plutonium and High-Level Radioactive Wastes in Flasks on Board Ships (INF Code), complementing the IAEA Regulations.
 These complementary provisions mainly cover ship design, construction and equipment.
-The INF Code was adopted in 1999 and made mandatory in January 2001.
-It has introduced advanced safety features for ships carrying spent fuel, MOX fuel or vitrified high-level waste.
+The INF Code was adopted in 1999 and made mandatory in January 2001.7 It has introduced advanced safety features for ships carrying spent fuel, MOX fuel or vitrified high-level waste.
 The basic design for ships complying with the highest safety rating of the INF Code (known as INF3) is a double hull construction around the cargo areas with impact resistant structures between hulls, and duplication and separation of all essential systems to provide high reliability and accident survivability.
-Over the past three decades, INF3 type ships have been used to transport back end materials between Europe and Japan.
+Over the past two decades, INF3 type ships have been used to transport back end materials between Europe and Japan.
+The details of the INF Code can be found in the WNTI Fact Sheet: The INF Code and purpose-built vessels.